Snyk MCP experimental

 MCP setup examples

-To add an MCP server, check the documentation for the AI system where you plan to integrate Snyk and review the specific MCP instructions.
+To add an MCP server to an Agentic IDE, consult the documentation for the AI system where you plan to integrate Snyk and review the specific MCP instructions.
 Examples of systems where you can integrate Snyk include Windsurf's MCP, Qodo's MCP support, and VS Code MCP support.

-file.
-This assumes that the Snyk CLI is in your system path and can be invoked with the command snyk
+file for each transport type.
+This method requires that the Snyk CLI is in your system path and can be invoked with the command snyk

 .
 If the CLI is not in your system path, you can provide the full path to the CLI.